MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-connector.md

 ###### Step 1: Register a new application in Azure Active Directory

-To learn about registering a new application in Azure Active Directory, see [Register an application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application).
+To learn about registering a new application in Azure Active Directory, see [Register an application](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#register-an-application).
 Select single tenant organizational directory.
 Redirect URI is not needed.
 After registration, note down the Application (client) ID and Directory (tenant) ID.

 ###### Step 2: Create a client secret

-To learn about creating a client secret, see [Creating a client secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret).
+To learn about creating a client secret, see [Creating a client secret](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#add-a-client-secret).
 Take a note of client secret.

-###### Step 3: Retreive Service Principal Object Identifier
+###### Step 3: Retrieve Service Principal Object Identifier

-Follow the steps to retreive Service Principal Object Identifier
+Follow the steps to retrieve Service Principal Object Identifier

 1. Run PowerShell
 2. Install Azure PowerShell using the following command